popoway/how-to-say-my-name/README.md

 # how-to-say-my-name

-Learn how to prounounce "popoway" and its variants.
+Learn how to pronounce "popoway" and its variants.

 ## Quick Links